hjalmardev/pe-projects/journal.md

 ### Standup
 - Weekend:
 	- I had a PHP party!
-		- Coded a madlibs to get familiar with PHP’s basic structure
-		- Practiced using conditional
-		- Learned about arrays and associative arrays/objects
-		- Introduced to the foreach statement to loop through arrays and objects
 	- Created the monster adoption site!
 Lots of fun
 	-	Other topics that come to mind: delimiter, statement, operator, argument, function (might be time for a /study-hall review)
 	- Learned more about HSL (I much prefer HSL to using RGB)